api2cart/javascript-sdk/docs/ProductApi.md

 let productId = "10"; // String | Product id
 let opts = {
-  'start': 0, // Number | This parameter sets the number from which you want to get entities 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'ids': "24,25", // String | Retrieves reviews specified by ids 'storeId': "1", // String | Store Id
+  'ids': "24,25", // String | Retrieves reviews specified by ids 'storeId': "1", // String | Store Id
-  'status': "disabled", // String | Defines status 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'status': "disabled", // String | Defines status 'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,pagination,result}" // String | Set this parameter in order to choose which entity fields you want to retrieve
 };
 apiInstance.productReviewList(productId, opts, (error, data, response) => {
   if (error) {